© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryn yr Aran Stone Setting is a scheduled monument protected by Cadw under reference MG296.
 View the official record →

-Bryn yr Aran Stone Setting is a prehistoric stone alignment located in Wales.
+Bryn yr Aran Stone Setting is a prehistoric ritual and funerary monument located in Wales, designated as a scheduled ancient monument under Cadw reference MG296.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG296.

 Bryn yr Aran Stone Setting dates from the prehistoric period, and is classified as a stone setting.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryn yr Aran Stone Setting is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG296.